...

 Real-World Impact: A Case in Point

-A leading financial services provider partnered with Know All Edge to modernize its Backup & Disaster Recovery.
+A leading financial services provider partnered with Know All Edge to modernize its Backup and Disaster Recovery.
 Facing strict RBI regulations and rising ransomware threats, the firm needed to reduce recovery times dramatically.

 • Challenge: RTOs averaged 12+ hours across critical applications.